Wilbur Schramm and Noam Chomsky Meet Harold Innis

 Because I had access to two entirely different methods of media study, I was always trying to find ways to compare the two, in an effort to match and distill the strengths of both.
 It was frustrating to me, back then, how the two would be taught in complete isolation of each other.
 Part of this was due to the completely different national origins in each school of thought, but another was the decades-long buildup of frustrations with McLuhan, who came to be seen as the unwitting handmaid of corporate mass media control.
 This would’ve never been a problem while McLuhan was still alive, but following the rise of neoliberalism in the 01980’s and the fallout from the 01996 Telecommunications Act which enabled the near-complete consolidation of power in anglophonic mainstream media, the knives have since come out.
 (The charge is only partly unfair; nothing in McLuhan's theory and academic work directly led to that result, but the overtly nonpolitical nature of his theory was used by actants in 01960's/01970's broadcast media systems to rout any other forms of analysis which would threaten their growing entrenchments.)
 Perhaps if I had studied at the elite Laurentian universities in downtown Toronto where he remained reverent things might have been different, but my lesser-off professors had branded McLuhan a charlatan, and I had to learn his methods mostly at my own heretical lonesome.
 In their view, Chomsky might have been crazy, sure, but at least Chomsky had never betrayed them in such a cruel manner.

 This book was amazing to me, because it actually tried to do the comparative synthesis I had so longed for.
 The three figures of comparison are: the Nom Chom himself; Harold Innis, who was McLuhan’s predecessor and the one who actually had to do all of the heavy lifting in founding the first school of Canadian media studies; and Wilbur Schramm, some nerd I’ve never heard of, and will continue to never hear of.
-The three of them exist as the stereotypical faces for each mode of communication studies that exists in North America: the theory-based Canadian school with Innis which I got into, the marketing-based American school with Schramm which everyone seems to despise, and the politics-n-activism-based “Contra-American” school with Chomsky, which I’m slowly beginning to think only ever came about because nobody actually liked the “actual” American school of communication studies.
+The three of them exist as the stereotypical faces for each mode of communication studies that exists in North America: the theory-based Canadian school with Innis which I got into, the marketing-based American school with Schramm which everyone seems to despise, and the politics-n-activism-based “Contra-American” school with Chomsky, which I’m slowly beginning to think only ever came about because nobody liked the “actual” American school of communication studies.

 The renewed historical interest in Harold Innis is something of a salvage job.
 The hope is that by focusing on Innis, as this book does, the method of work done by the Canadian school of communications might be saved from McLuhan’s lingering disrepute.
 McLuhan was the one who popularized the works of the then-ignored Innis, and brought his theories into mainstream acceptance.
 Sadly, this move was—politically speaking—recuperative.
 Many of those classic one-liner “McLuhanisms” such as “the media is the message” might have deftly adapted entire curricula into the bite-sized slogans of the television age, but brevity slaughtered all too much for the soul of wit.
 While the core functioning of the theory may have remained, the radical politics which was the source of that theory was nowhere to be found.
 Even more, that radical politics had its source in the frenzied search for the Canadian soul.
 This evidence of censorship is, in part, what fuels the accusations against McLuhan now.